MedSpaformer: a Transferable Transformer with Multi-granularity Token Sparsification for Medical Time Series Classification: Abstract

 \section{Abstract}

-Medical time series (MedTS) classification is crucial for improved diagnosis in healthcare, and yet it is challenging due to the varying granularity of patterns, intricate inter-channel correlation, information redundancy, and label scarcity.
-While existing transformer-based models have shown promise in time series analysis, they mainly focus on forecasting and fail to fully exploit the distinctive characteristics of MedTS data.
-In this paper, we introduce Sparseformer, a transformer specifically designed for MedTS classification.
-We propose a sparse token-based dual-attention mechanism that enables global modeling and token compression, allowing dynamic focus on the most informative tokens while distilling redundant features.
-This mechanism is then applied to the multi-granularity, cross-channel encoding of medical signals, capturing intra- and inter-granularity correlations and inter-channel connections.
-The sparsification design allows our model to handle heterogeneous inputs of varying lengths and channels directly.
-Further, we introduce an adaptive label encoder to address label space misalignment across datasets, equipping our model with cross-dataset transferability to alleviate the medical label scarcity issue.
-Our model outperforms 12 baselines across seven medical datasets under supervised learning.
-In the few-shot learning experiments, our model also achieves superior average results.
-In addition, the in-domain and cross-domain experiments among three diagnostic scenarios demonstrate our model's zero-shot learning capability.
-Collectively, these findings underscore the robustness and transferability of our model in various medical applications.
+Accurate medical time series (MedTS) classification is essential for effective clinical diagnosis, yet remains challenging due to complex multi-channel temporal dependencies, information redundancy, and label scarcity.
+While transformer-based models have shown promise in time series analysis, most are designed for forecasting tasks and fail to fully exploit the unique characteristics of MedTS.
+In this paper, we introduce MedSpaformer, a transformer-based framework tailored for MedTS classification.
+It incorporates a sparse token-based dual-attention mechanism that enables global context modeling and token sparsification, allowing dynamic feature refinement by focusing on informative tokens while reducing redundancy.
+This mechanism is integrated into a multi-granularity cross-channel encoding scheme to capture intra- and inter-granularity temporal dependencies and inter-channel correlations, enabling progressive refinement of task-relevant patterns in medical signals.
+The sparsification design allows our model to flexibly accommodate inputs with variable lengths and channel dimensions.
+We also introduce an adaptive label encoder to extract label semantics and address cross-dataset label space misalignment.
+Together, these components enhance the model’s transferability across heterogeneous medical datasets, which helps alleviate the challenge of label scarcity.
+Our model outperforms 13 baselines across 7 medical datasets under supervised learning.
+It also excels in few-shot learning and demonstrates zero-shot capability in both in-domain and cross-domain diagnostics.
+These results highlight MedSpaformer's robustness and its potential as a unified solution for MedTS classification across diverse settings. \textbf{The code is provided in the supplementary material.}